depressed-pho/mcpe-neutralism-addon/README.md

 ## Known issues
 * Guardians or Elder Guardians cannot be made neutral.
 They act strangely when `minecraft:behavior.hurt_by_target` is applied.
+* Angry pigs are still mountable.
+This is weird but there seems not to be a way around.

 ## How to build